nadrane/blog/source/_posts/build-your-own-regex.md

   - [Recursion]
 ---

 I stumbled upon an [article](https://www.cs.princeton.edu/courses/archive/spr09/cos333/beautiful.html) the other day where Rob Pike implements a rudimentary regular expression engine in c.
 I converted his code to Javascript and added test specs so that someone can self-guide themselves through the creation of the regex engine.
 The solution and specs can be found in this [GitHub repository](https://github.com/nadrane/build-your-own-regex).
-This blog post is a walkthrough on how my solution is implemented.
+This blog post walks through my solution.

 ## Matching One Character

-The first step is to write a function that can take in a one character pattern and a one character text string and return a boolean indicating if they match.
+The first step is to write a function that takes in a one character pattern and a one character text string and returns a boolean indicating if they match.
+A pattern of `.` is considered a wildcard and matches against any character literal.

+Here are some examples

+`matchOne('a', 'a')` -> `true`
+`matchOne('.', 'z')` -> `true`
+`matchOne('', 'h')` -> `true`
+`matchOne('a', 'b')` -> `false`
+`matchOne('p', '')` -> `false`

 ```js
 function matchOne(pattern, text) {